 Warmbier's death looms over US-China talks on North Korea

-In this June 20, 2017, photo, President Donald Trump speaks in the Oval Office of the White House, in Washington.
-Otto Warmbier's death after returning from North Korean imprisonment is stoking outrage in Washington and threatening to overshadow high-level U.S.-Chinese talks on June 21.
-President Donald Trump has been counting on China to use its economic leverage over Kim Jong Un's totalitarian government.
+Otto Warmbier's death after returning from North Korean imprisonment is stoking outrage in Washington and threatening to overshadow high-level U.S.-Chinese talks Wednesday.
+President Donald Trump has been counting on China to use its economic leverage with Kim Jong Un's totalitarian government as American concern grows over North Korea's acceleration toward having a nuclear-tipped missile that can strike the U.S. mainland.

 Add your comments below